Autofill Help

 <form>

-element containing the fields you want to autofill and make a note of the action
+element containing the fields you want to autofill and make a note of theaction

 attribute value.
 This is the server script that handles the form data.
-Also make a note of the form's id
+Also make a note of the form'sid

 attribute value, which you'll need to submit the form later on (last step).
-A quick way to find the correct <form>
+A quick way to find the correct<form>

-element is to right-click on a field and select "Inspect", then follow the breadcrumbs at the bottom of the Elements tab from right to left until you get to "form".
+element is to right-click on a field and select "Inspect", then follow the breadcrumbs at the bottom of the Elements tab from right to left until you get to "form". - Fill out the form with the values you want and submit it.

 action

-- Go to "Query String Parameters" at the bottom (expand it if it's collapsed) and make a note of all the parameters.
+script from step 5.
+If you see multiple rows with the same name, then click on the one with "document" under the Type column. - Go to "Query String Parameters" at the bottom (expand it if it's collapsed) and make a note of all the parameters.
 For example, if I were to search for "autofill" on Google, I would see something like this after submitting the form:

-The text to the left of the colon is the parameter key, and it maps to the input's name
+The text to the left of the colon is the parameter key, and it maps to the input'sname

-attribute; the text to the right of the colon is the parameter value, and it maps to the input's value
+attribute; the text to the right of the colon is the parameter value, and it maps to the input'svalue

 attribute.
 A parameter refers to this key-value pair.
-These parameters are sent to the server when you submit the form, and they're the only things that matter as far as Autofill is concerned.
-Once you know what the parameters should be, then you are ready for the next step...
+These parameters are sent to the server when you submit the form, and they're the only things that matter as far as Lightning Autofill is concerned.
+Once you know what the parameters should be, then you are ready for the next step... - Create autofill rules for the fields from step 8 (assuming these are hidden inputs, which are equivalent to text inputs).
+Using the same Google search example, the rules would look like this:

 Type = Text